AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/finding-the-right-component.md

 ## Discovering New Components

-As we continue to develop our cheese bike site, we won’t always know the name of the ABC component we want to add to implement some desired new feature.
-The ABC community has produced a large collection of components that handle many different types of functionality: ads and analytics, dynamic content, layout, media, presentation, and social.
-The [ABC Components Reference]({{g.doc('/content/amp-dev/documentation/components/index.html', locale=doc.locale).url.path}}) page contains a list of ABC components:
+As we continue to develop our cheese bike site, we won’t always know the name of the AMP component we want to add to implement some desired new feature.
+The AMP community has produced a large collection of components that handle many different types of functionality: ads and analytics, dynamic content, layout, media, presentation, and social.
+The [AMP Components Reference]({{g.doc('/content/amp-dev/documentation/components/index.html', locale=doc.locale).url.path}}) page contains a list of AMP components:

-{{ image('/static/img/courses/beginner/image3.webp', 1024, 541, caption='The ABC Component Reference page.') }}
+{{ image('/static/img/courses/beginner/image3.webp', 1024, 541, caption='The AMP Component Reference page.') }}

 We might still have questions about how the component would act on our site, or we may be unclear about how to use the component in more complex ways.
-The [ABC By Example]({{g.doc('/content/amp-dev/documentation/examples/index.html', locale=doc.locale).url.path}}) section on amp.dev has pages showcasing many ABC components, showing a variety of ways to configure those components to meet common use cases in modern websites.
+The [AMP By Example]({{g.doc('/content/amp-dev/documentation/examples/index.html', locale=doc.locale).url.path}}) section on amp.dev has pages showcasing many AMP components, showing a variety of ways to configure those components to meet common use cases in modern websites.
 It also features coding playgrounds where you can run your own experiments.

-{{ image('/static/img/courses/beginner/image7.webp', 1024, 699, caption='ABC By Example page for the `<amp-carousel>` component.') }}
+{{ image('/static/img/courses/beginner/image7.webp', 1024, 699, caption='AMP By Example page for the `<amp-carousel>` component.') }}

 ## Exercise 6: Adding Social Sharing Links

-The ABC component library includes components for social sharing.
+The AMP component library includes components for social sharing.
 Let's add some of those to our site now!
-Navigate and search within the [ABC Components Reference]({{g.doc('/content/amp-dev/documentation/components/index.html', locale=doc.locale).url.path}}) to find the relevant ABC component, then place it under the `<amp-youtube>` element.
+Navigate and search within the [AMP Components Reference]({{g.doc('/content/amp-dev/documentation/components/index.html', locale=doc.locale).url.path}}) to find the relevant AMP component, then place it under the `<amp-youtube>` element.
 Use the documentation to add components that gives the user the option to share your page via Email, LinkedIn, Tumblr, and Twitter.

 Recommended style guidelines:

-- Wrap the ABC components in a `div` with a `social-bar` class.
+- Wrap the AMP components in a `div` with a `social-bar` class.

-- Give each ABC component a `width` and `height` of `44`.
+- Give each AMP component a `width` and `height` of `44`.

 After you have completed this task, your page should contain buttons for the user to share your site: